exercism/automated-tests/docs/docker.md

 - The docker image should include the [local-tooling-webserver](https://github.com/exercism/local-tooling-webserver/blob/master/README.md#installation-docker).

 More background information and optional hints:

 - To run the containers in production the `runc` command is used which does not use the `ENTRYPOINT` specified in the `Dockerfile`.
   It would still be good to have an `ENTRYPOINT` specified for local use and testing.
-- The students solution is currently mounted to `/mnt/exercism-iteration/` in production.
-  We still pass in the solution folder as the second argument to the analyzer in case that changes in the future.